The Hidden Costs of IT Complexity in Mortgage Operations—Part 1

 CEO, Access Business Technologies

 Justin Kirsch has led IT modernization programs for mortgage companies since 1999.
-As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he helps more than 750 lenders, banks, and credit unions eliminate IT complexity through managed cloud infrastructure, integrated workflows, and proactive security.
+As CEO of Access Business Technologies, the largest Tier-1 Microsoft Direct-Bill Cloud Solution Provider dedicated to financial services, he helps more than 750 lenders, banks, and credit unions eliminate IT complexity through the M365 Guardian operating model, Microsoft Purview-anchored compliance evidence, and a consolidated Microsoft 365 footprint that pays back the cost-per-loan gap.